GaneshGorti/GaneshGorti.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am a PhD student in Political Science at the University of Colorado Boulder and a member of the Centre for Governance of Natural Resources at the Institute of Behavioral Science.
+I am a PhD candidate in Political Science at the University of Colorado Boulder and a member of the Centre for Governance of Natural Resources at the Institute of Behavioral Science.
 I study environmental policy, development, and public policy in South Asia.

 About me